 Hong Kong’s Central district office rental, the most expensive globally, is set to extend its biggest decline since the global credit crisis, according to the world’s two biggest realtors.

-Leasing costs in the district where Goldman Sachs Group Inc. and HSBC Holdings Plc have offices will likely be little changed in 2013, Rhodri James, executive director for office services at CBRE Group Inc., (CBG) said.
-Jones Lang LaSalle Inc. (JLL) sees rents dropping “slightly” in the first half before picking up in the second, Ben Dickinson, head of Hong Kong markets, said.
+Leasing costs in the district where Goldman Sachs Group Inc. and HSBC Holdings Plc have offices will likely be little changed in 2013, Rhodri James, executive director for office services at CBRE Group Inc., (CBG:US) said.
+Jones Lang LaSalle Inc. (JLL:US) sees rents dropping “slightly” in the first half before picking up in the second, Ben Dickinson, head of Hong Kong markets, said.

 “It’ll be a fairly slow market in 2013,” CBRE’s James said in a Dec.
 28 interview.
 “We’re going to keep seeing bad news in the banking sector and that’s not going away in the first half.
 If they continue to cut back and hand back space, we could be in a similar situation in the second half.”